hyperledger-archives/sawtooth-core/docs/source/app_developers_guide.rst

 *****************************

-This guide covers development of applications which run on top of the Hyperledger Sawtooth platform, primarily through use of Sawtooth's provided SDKs and REST API.
-Topics covered include development of transaction families and associated client programs.
+This guide covers development of applications which run on top of the Hyperledger Sawtooth :term:`core platform<Sawtooth core>`, primarily through the use of Sawtooth's provided SDKs and :term:`REST API`.
+Topics include development of :term:`transaction families<Transaction family>` and associated client programs.
 Transaction families codify business rules used to modify state, while client programs typically submit transactions and view state.

 SDKs are provided in several languages: C++, Go, Java, Javascript, and Python.